 2. Star Wars: A New Hope (1977)

-And yet the first Star Wars film (Is it the first chronologically, though?
-Check out how to watch the Star Wars movies in order for more on that) is so original, it stands tall above the rest in its genre.
-Regardless of what followed, there’s no denying young Skywalker’s trip across the stars is one for the ages.
+And yet the first Star Wars film (is it the first chronologically, though?
+Check out how to watch the Star Wars movies in order for more on that) is so original that it stands tall above the rest in its genre.
+Regardless of what followed, there’s no denying Young Skywalker’s trip across the stars is one for the ages.

 1. Raiders of the Lost Ark (1981)

-If adventure has a name, it must be Indiana Jones.
+If Adventure has a name, it must be Indiana Jones.
 Born from two of the most influential directors ever, the man in the hat’s first film manages to cram every second with excitement.
-Raiders of the Lost Ark is not just a phenomenal introduction to the hero that’s a hybrid of both Han Solo and 007, but just a near-perfect film in its entirety.
+Raiders of the Lost Ark is not just a phenomenal introduction to the hero who’s a hybrid of both Han Solo and 007, but just a near-perfect film in its entirety.

 Ford’s grumbling good guy straps us into a roller-coaster ride that you never want to get off.
 Can you honestly imagine cinema history without him?

 For more quality films, take a trip around the world and enjoy the best anime movies, the best family movies, and the best horror movies of all time.
-If you’re looking to plan another adventure, then why not check out our list of all the new movies coming in 2023?
-We’ve also got the Indiana Jones movies in order for those of you who are whipsmart, and the Lord of the Rings movies in order if you want to visit Mordor.
+If you’re looking to plan another adventure, then why not check out our list of all the new movies coming out this year?

-Elsewhere, check out everything we know about Superman Legacy, Avatar 3, and The Marvels.
+Elsewhere, check out everything we know about Superman: Legacy and Avatar 3.
 Or, if you prefer your adventures on the smaller screen, take a look at our House of the Dragon season 2 guide.
 Happy trails!